The Top 5 Supplements for Skin, Hair and Nails

 3. Cocoa Extract

-There is good evidence that Cocoa Extract improves skin elasticity, with Examine.com rating the evidence as grade B. Cocoa Extract as a supplement is a plant extract derived from cacao bean, commonly taken as capsule.
+There is good evidence that Cocoa Extract improves skin elasticity.
+Grade B, according to Examine.com.
+Cocoa Extract as a supplement is a plant extract derived from cacao bean, commonly taken as capsule.
 Studies typically use 500–1000mg.

 Cocoa extract is derived from cacao beans and contains a concentrated form of the plant's natural antioxidant compounds.
 It is known to improve circulation, including blood flow to the brain, and research shows it can support memory, focus, and mood.
 It may also help to maintain healthy blood pressure over time.
 It is available as a capsule and is best taken with food.